Steven B. Horne, DDS

-- What are complete dentures?
+- What are dentures?

-- What are partial dentures?
+- What are the different types of dentures?

 - Are there alternatives to dentures?

-- Are dentures worn 24 hours a day?
+- Are dentures worn throughout the day?

-- Should I use a denture adhesive?
+- Should I use denture adhesive?

 - Find a local Doctor in your town